What is A Service or Retail Business?

 In contrast to retail-related businesses, service businesses may be operated anywhere and do not have ‘storefront’ locations that are open to the public.
 Examples of strictly service-related businesses include home healthcare companies, staffing agencies, and pool routes.
 Such businesses may be operated out of the owner’s home or may be operated out of an office or industrial setting where customers are not expected to visit.
 Obviously, the cost structure of service businesses differs dramatically from retail businesses because service businesses have much lower occupancy costs (or none at all).
 On the other hand, service companies are at a disadvantage from retail businesses because they do not have a fixed place of business from which sales may take place at almost any time.

-- Because service businesses do not rely on their location (or favorable lease), they obtain business from their reputation, word of mouth in the community, and brand name.
+• Because service businesses do not rely on their location (and on a favorable lease), they obtain business from their reputation, word of mouth in the community, and brand name.

 SBA-related Difficulties for Service Businesses

-Before selling your service or related-related business, it is always best to value the business correctly and consider the factors that buyers will deem most relevant.
+Before selling your retail or service-related business, it is always best to value the business correctly and consider the factors that buyers will deem most relevant.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.